 - What Costs must be incurred to make the business model work?

 - What income (Revenue Streams) does your company generate from the various activities and Customer Segments?

 - Commission per product, advertising, online sales, fee on shipping, royalties, saas, licencing, seats, pay per use, pay per view, look for new earnings models as digital business models change in time, etc. etc.

-Start with the Value Proposition in the center first.
-Describe: What do you offer, What is the customers pain, what problems are you trying to solve and how do you provide the Solution, which elements does it have?
-Then you have a part of the Value Proposition.
-Then check for a high price range (quality) or low price range (volume).
-Then work from there to the other fields.
+Begin with the Value Proposition in the middle.
+Explain: what do you have to offer, what is the customer’s struggle, what problems are you trying to tackle and how do you provide the Solution, which components does it comprise of?
+You will have part of the Value Proposition.
+Then assess for a high cost range (quality) or low cost range (volume).
+Afterwards, progress to the other areas.